comworkio/comwork-cloud-wiki/README.md

 There is a SaaS version which provide instances that are hosted on [Scaleway](https://www.scaleway.com) or [OVHCloud](https://www.ovhcloud.com).
 Those two are really beautiful European 🇪🇺 cloud providers and we intend to propose even more cloud providers in the future (CwCloud can work with any cloud provider that provide standard IaaS API's such as OpenStack or Kubernetes in the very near future).

 There is also a way to deploy a [self-hosted version of CwCloud](./tutorials/selfhosted.md) with your own prefered cloud provider and account.
+The self-hosted version is also compatible with [AWS](https://aws.amazon.com).

 [^1]: _Databases as a service_
 [^2]: _wordpress as a service_